 Warts – Let Us Help You!

-The first study on the effectiveness of oral zinc was published in 2002, in the British Journal of Dermatology (BJD).
-It was based on 80 participants, all with plane, common and plantar warts.
-Half were given oral zinc, and the other half, a glucose pill.
-This study showed a clear effectiveness, with 86% in the zinc group being cured, compared with 0% in the placebo group.
+The first study exploring the effectiveness of oral zinc for wart treatment was published in 2002 in the British Journal of Dermatology (BJD).
+The study involved 80 participants, all of whom had plane, common, or plantar warts.
+Half of the participants were given oral zinc supplements, while the other half received a placebo (glucose pill).
+The results were compelling: 86% of those in the zinc group experienced complete wart clearance, whereas none of the placebo group saw any improvement.

-HPV1 is the most common subtype in younger patients, under the age of 10.
-An even more curious finding is that 46% of patients, with warts, and nearly 43% of their family members carry the HPV on their foreheads.
+HPV-1 is the most common subtype of the virus found in younger patients, particularly those under the age of 10.
+Interestingly, studies have shown that nearly 46% of people with warts—and 43% of their family members—carry HPV on their foreheads, suggesting that skin-to-skin contact plays a role in transmission.

 Are Warts Seasonal?